Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+Derrick White could make a big impact for the Boston Celtics at 8:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.

-Let's look at White's prop bets, and some stats and trends to help you make good wagers.
+With prop bets in place for White, let's dive into some stats and trends to assist you in making good predictions.

 Derrick White Prop Bets vs. the Heat